omniedgeio/omniedge/README.md

 **Bring intranet on the internet**

->Omniedge's Peer-to-Peer and Zero-Config Layer 2 VPN solutions are not only a great and affordable network solution for a small team but also for big companies with thousands of computers all around the world.
+OmniEdge is an Open source p2p layer 2 VPN infrastructure, a traditional VPN alternative.
+No central server, easy to scale with less maintenance.
 What happens in intranet, stays in in intranet.

 [【English】](README-ZH.md) [【繁体中文】](README/README-zh-Hant.md) [【简体中文】](README/README-zh-Hans.md)